Varroa Chemical Treatments (UK) – Types, Timing & Safe Use

 Record Keeping (What to Write Down and Why)

 Many varroa controls are classed as veterinary medicines.
 Keeping clear records is good practice and may be a legal requirement depending on the product used.
-Records also protect you by showing what was done, when, and why.
+Records also protect you by showing what was done, when, and why — especially when comparing late-summer varroa treatment timing with September follow-up checks.

 If you are building your own system (or using tools like HiveTag), consistent records make it easier to see patterns: which colonies cope better, which treatments worked best in your conditions, and whether timing needs improving next year.